noeliarozado/noeliarozado/README.md

 ## Greetings! &#x1F44B;

-I'm Noelia Rozado, a Junior Developer with a strong passion for learning and growth in software development.
+I'm Noelia Rozado, a Junior Developer with a strong passion for learning and growing in the field of software development.

 ## About me &#x1F469;&#x200D;&#x1F4BB;